Accurate and Efficient Structural Ensemble Generation of Macrocyclic Peptides using Internal Coordinate Diffusion: Introduction

 We summarize our contributions as follows:

-\begin{itemize} \item{We propose a new framework, \shortmethodname{} for conformer generation of macrocycle backbones based on efficiently encoding ring geometry using redundant internal coordinates.
-Our model naturally handles the cyclic nature of macrocycles and chiral side chains with both \textsc{L}- and \textsc{D}-amino acids.} \item{We propose a simple solution to recover Cartesian coordinates from redundant internal coordinates that satisfies ring constraints using a sequential least-squares optimization and demonstrate that it works well in practice.} \item{We benchmark \shortmethodname{} extensively against state-of-the-art physics- and machine learning-based algorithms to demonstrate how our approach better captures complex distributions of macrocycles and achieves excellent sample quality and diversity compared to existing methods.} \end{itemize}
+\begin{itemize} \item{We propose a new framework, \shortmethodname{}, for all-atom conformer generation of macrocycles based on efficiently encoding their geometry using redundant internal coordinates.
+Our model naturally handles the cyclic nature of macrocycles and chiral side chains with both \textsc{L}- and \textsc{D}-amino acids, and we propose a simple solution to satisfy ring-closure constraints.} \item{We benchmark \shortmethodname{} extensively against state-of-the-art physics- and machine learning-based algorithms to demonstrate how our approach better captures complex and highly coupled geometric distributions.
+RINGER outperforms state-of-the-art algorithms that predict 3D conformer ensembles from their 2D structures for macrocyclic peptides.} \item{Our work highlights the advantages of a machine learning-based approach for structure generation in terms of quality, diversity, and speed.
+We show how RINGER predicts diverse and complete conformational ensembles with excellent sample quality that nearly match the gold-standard ensembles generated with expensive metadynamic simulations.} \end{itemize}